matpakke/Google-Cybersecurity/Course 3 - Connect and Protect - Networks and Network Security/course3glossary.md

 **Smurf attack:** A network attack performed when an attacker sniffs an authorized user’s IP address and floods it with ICMP packets

-**Speed:** The rate at which a device sends and receives data, measured by bits per second
+**Speed:** The rate at which a device sends and receives data, measured by bits per second.
+The rate at which data packets are received or download

 **Stateful:** A class of firewall that keeps track of information passing through it and proactively filters out threats